meteor/meteor/content/routing.md

 ### Redirecting after a user's action

 Often, you just want to go to a new route programmatically when a user has completed a certain action.
 Above we saw a case (creating a new list) when we wanted to do it *optimistically*---i.e. before we hear back from the server that the Method succeeded.
-We can do this because we reasonably expect that the Method will succeed in almost all cases (see the {% link_to 'ui-ux' 'UI/UX article'} for further discussion of this).
+We can do this because we reasonably expect that the Method will succeed in almost all cases (see the [UI/UX article](ui-ux.html) for further discussion of this).

 However, if we wanted to wait for the method to return for the server, we can put the redirection in the callback of the method: